radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 * The administrator has marked the connection as down.
 * The network stack indicates that the connection is no longer viable.
 * The application-layer watchdog algorithm has marked it DOWN.

+When a client opens multiple connections to a server, it is also possible that only one of the connections is unresponsive, e.g. because the server deleted the DTLS session or the connection was load balanced on the server side to a backend server that is now unresponsive.
+Therefore, the liveness check MUST be done on a per-connection basis, and a failure on one connection MUST NOT lead to all connections to this server being marked down.

 RADIUS/(D)TLS clients MUST implement the Status-Server extension as described in {{!RFC5997}} as the application level watchdog to detect the liveliness of the peer in the absence of responses.
 RADIUS/(D)TLS servers MUST be able to answer to Status-Server requests.